wchenausky/responsive_portfolio/README.md

-# Responsive Portfolio
+# Responsive Portfolio Updated

-In this exersise I have started to learn and put to use, Bootstrap.
-The purpose of this exercize is help me better understand the functions of Boot strap and it's almost limitless possibilites.
-I've learned things such as, rows and colums, how to use buttons, inserting pictures and linking individual pages and websites.
-I really enjoyed the process and can't wait to learn more as I progress in my coding career.
+This is my updated Portfolio with links to my GitHub, Linked In, and Indeed profiles.
+Along with updated color scheme, and links showcasing the projects and homework assignments that I've been working on over the last few months.

 ## Table of Contents